jasonmalinowski/roslyn-info-logger/README.md

 # Roslyn Info Logger
 A Visual Studio extension that logs info from the Roslyn workspace to help in debugging Roslyn.
 Unless you're actually debugging Roslyn there's absolutely no reason to go installing this.

 ## Instructions
+Once you've installed the extension, a new set of commands under `Tools > Roslyn Information`:

+- **Log Workspace Structure:** This will create a file RoslynWorkspaceStructure.xml on your desktop.
+This contains a high-level structure of the workspce state as viewed from different layers, helping diagnose which layer something went wrong in.
-Once you've installed the extension, there's a new command "Log Roslyn Workspace Structure" at or near the top of the Tools menu.
-If you're encountering an issue where a Roslyn developer has told you to use this tool, reproduce the issue first, and then run this command.
-It'll create a file RoslynWorkspaceStructure.xml on your desktop that can be e-mailed or attached to a bug as appropriate.
-There's no dialog telling you it did this, so once you've clicked the command start looking on your desktop for the file.
+  This file that can be e-mailed or attached to a bug, although it can often be large so zipping it is a good idea.
+  There's no dialog telling you it did this, so once you've clicked the command and it's completed start looking on your desktop for the file.